Think of a 70-foot wave.

 In the early 90’s, Hamilton, along with friends like fellow big wave surfer Dave Kalama, frequently surfed the North Shore of the Island of Maui.
 Pe’hai, also known as Jaws, boasts some of the biggest and most powerful waves in the world.
 Spurred on by a longing to ride the massive breaks that they could see in the distance, but couldn’t paddle to with just their boards, Hamilton and Kalama began using a Jet Ski and a towrope to get onto those mammoth waves.
 This method, known as tow in surfing, would revolutionize big wave surfing.

 What does it take to ride a wave bigger than your house?
-A blatant disregard for, or a superior understand of, fear?
+A blatant disregard for, or a superior understanding of, fear?
 Yes.
 But it also takes brute strength.
 With a neck the size of a large bull’s and a muscly physique built to take on waves that could literally wipe out cities, Hamilton, save for his blonde Ken doll mane, is a scary looking dude.

 He’s a scary looking dude who has ridden the world’s biggest wave.